Are You Getting Enough Sleep?

 Quality sleep begins the moment you wake up.
 Often, when people feel unfocused, distracted, or low on energy, they attribute it to poor nighttime sleep.
 However, the root cause may be insufficient rest and stress recovery during the day, not just inadequate sleep at night.
 In other words, our entire ‘daytime lifestyle’ and general approach to managing our energy and stress through movement and nutrition can carry over into our sleep.

 Stress itself isn’t the problem; it's the inability to recover from it.
 Getting stressed isn’t inherently bad.
-But staying stressed when we are recovering or entering into a cycle of chronic stress and staying there is a problem.
+But staying stressed when we should be recovering or entering into a cycle of chronic stress and staying there is a problem.

 We sleep better when we move throughout the day, eat properly, and make time to disconnect from stimulating activities like work, news, and TV.
 Balancing passive overstimulation (often via digital devices) with active rest is crucial.
 Engage in hobbies, take walks, create art, play music, or connect with others.
 These activities not only enrich our lives but also help us process stress and build resilience through distraction, mastery and community building.
 Achieving better rest throughout the day prevents the need to collapse onto the couch each evening in exhaustion.